 - Iosveka is a source code font with variants that can be built from source.

-- IBM Plex font, source on github.com/IBM/type.
+- IBM Plex font has its source on source available on Github.

 - Khaled Hosny has several fonts designed for TeX typesetting including: